Home Tutorials Training Consulting Books Company Contact us

 8.1.1.
 Alternative 1: Download the Eclipse SDK

-To Download the latest release of the Eclipse SDK (Software development kit) build from the SDK download page.
-Click on the link of the latest released version (the release version with the highest number).
+Click on the link of the latest released version (the release version with the highest number) on the SDK download page.
 The download section should look similar to the following screenshot.

 Eclipse.org Download Page

 The download is a compressed archive of multiple files.
-This format depends on you platform:
+The format depends on your platform:

 • Windows uses the zip format